-Value engineering is about the relationship between intrinsic use value (for an organization and the individual) and the market price.
+Value engineering is about the relationship between intrinsic use value (for an organisation and its employees) and the market price.

 “Value creation by means of the learn/work environment arises from the mix of characteristics (performance) that are relevant to the primary process and the stakeholders.”
 (René Stevens)

-Focus on people and their Behaviour instead of mainly on processes, procedures and structures of the organization, the Bricks & Bytes.
-Only when employees share the dream of the organization does synergy arise and become they intrinsically motivated to increase productivity and add (more) value.
-Cultures are shaped by environments.
+Focus on people and their Behaviour instead of mainly on processes, procedures and structures of the organisation, the Bricks & Bytes.
+Only when employees share the dream of the organisation does synergy arise and they become intrinsically motivated to increase productivity and add (more) value.
+Cultures are shaped by their environments.

 Smart Management is when the focus of a learn/work environment is on increasing the benefits of the activities in that environment and less on cost reduction of the accommodation.

-“Value engineering is about the needs and requirements of an organization as a whole and the individual user requirements of the employees/students in particular.”
+“Value engineering is about the needs and requirements of an organisation as a whole and the individual user requirements of the employees/students in particular.”

 Does the price of real estate equal the subjective worth attributed to it, or is the worth of the object the same as the (market) value?
 In ordinary language: is the worth of real estate similar to whatever you can get for it?